 Sharing is caring!

 Want to know how to choose a good knife?
 That’s easy.
-Don’t by crap!
-Here’s some good knife brands by type, quality and price.
+Don’t buy crap!
+Here are some good knife brands by type, quality and price.
 This is a quick “short list” of brands I would go with when choosing a good knife.
 Brands I’ve personally used in the field, and brands I have owned in the past or own now.

 First and foremost is practicality.
 No one wants a knife that doesn’t do the job.
 Forget it.
 If you’re going to by a cheap knife then you deserve what you get.
 Broken blades, dull edges, bent or broken tips, a knife that doesn’t hold an edge, and worst of all, a knife that’s not dependable is a dangerous knife.